axelvillello/ElectraCITY/README.md

 **/Assets/Scenes** - .Unity files for each game scene <br>
 **/Assets/Scripts** - C# scripts <br>
 ## Prefabs
+### BGObject
-**BGObject** - Background objects for the main game scene.
+Background objects for the main game scene.
 Composed of a blank square sprite.
 Upon starting a game session, a number of these objects are generated via Global.cs with a random sprite. <br>
 **Connector** - Circles that generate below consumers and generators, allowing for wires to be attached between these objects.
 1-3 are generated per object randomly via Global.cs. <br>
 **Consumer** - Consumer objects for the main game scene (buildings).
 They provide score when power is successfully supplied to them.
 These are composed of a large blank square to hold the consumer's main sprite, a lightbulb prefab that communicates if the consumer has received power, and a smaller square with a text element to hold the consumer's score.
 These are randomly generated in Global.cs with the amount of consumers dictated by conCount in Scenario.cs. <br>
 **Generator** - Generator objects for the main game scene.
 They provide power to connected consumers.
 These are composed of a preset generator sprite.
 The amount of these per generated scenario is dictated by genCount in Scenario.cs. <br>